 Serving Suggestions

-Some of the ways I enjoy using these quick pickled beans are as follows:
+Some of the ways to enjoy quick pickled beans are:

 - Caesar drinks